 Moms Across America director, Zen Honeycutt, states, “We are thrilled that our elected officials are addressing a myriad of major flaws with the current pesticide regulations.
-While this bill does not include glyphosate as of now, the most widely used herbicide in the world, we applaud the fact that it addresses most of the toxic agrochemicals, closes loopholes in safety regulations, and protects not only our children but farmworkers as well.
+While this bill does not include glyphosate as of now, the most widely used herbicide in the world, we applaud the fact that it addresses most of the toxic agrochemicals.
+Additionally, it closes loopholes in safety regulations and protects not only our children but farmworkers as well.
 This is a bill that every politician can get on board to support.”

 The Protect America’s Children from Toxic Pesticides Act of 2020 (PACTPA) from Sen. Tom Udall (D-N.M.) and Rep. Joe Neguse (D-Colo.), would provide desperately-needed improvement to FIFRA that would better protect people and the environment and calls for the following:

-- Bans some of the most damaging pesticides scientifically known to cause significant harm to people and the environment such as organophosphates, neonicotinoids, and paraquat
+- Bans some of the most damaging pesticides.
+These are scientifically known to cause significant harm to people and the environment.
+The list includes organophosphates, neonicotinoids, and paraquat.

 - Closes loopholes in emergency exemption regulation